sumbach/postfixer/README.markdown

 # Limitations

-* Postfixer has only been tested on Ubuntu servers
+* Postfixer has only been tested on Ubuntu Lucid (10.04 LTS) and Maverick (10.10)
   * It _should_ work on any Debian-based distribution
   * RedHat users: patches welcome
   * Even if you're running an unsupported distribution, you can still use generate\_config, print\_dns, check\_dns and send\_test\_email
+* The opendkim package for Ubuntu is in the "universe" repository
+  * If email:install\_packages fails, you may need to manually uncomment the universe repos in /etc/apt/sources.list
 * Postfixer assumes you're using Postfix as your [MTA][Message transfer agent]
   * If you're using another MTA (such as [Exim][Exim] or [Sendmail][Sendmail]), the same concepts apply, but you'll ned to work out the configuration details
   * Note: Postfixer is only concerned with the MTA used to send email from an application server.
 You can use Postfix on application servers while using a different MTA and [MDA][Message delivery agent] on the mail exchangers for your domain.